MPTCP-FreeBSD/DDPG-MPCC-SRC/DDPG training and Comparison/Readme.md

 ## Description

-*-rlinputdata.csv : This contains infomation about various environment condition and transmission rates while running MPCC.
+*rlinputdata.csv : This contains infomation about various environment condition and transmission rates while running MPCC.
 This will allow us to train our DDPG model to choose the most optimium rate in a particular environment.

-*-DDPG_train.ipynb : This file trains the DDPG model for 100 episodes and save the results in avg_reward_list.csv,new_states_dict.pkl and states_record.pkl
+*DDPG_train.ipynb : This file trains the DDPG model for 100 episodes and save the results in avg_reward_list.csv,new_states_dict.pkl and states_record.pkl

-*-DDPG_gen_graph.ipynb : This generates three graphs based on data we get from our training session.
+*DDPG_gen_graph.ipynb : This generates three graphs based on data we get from our training session.

 ## Getting Started